project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/setup_db.md

 directory: developer-docs/installation/
 title: Setup Database
 page_title: Setup Database
-description: About setting up DB
+description: About setting up databases
 allowSearch: true
 ---
 You can either use existing databases, create them manually or run the automation scripts provided to create them.
 Sunbird uses the following databases: